Ynpact/ynpact-ssh-ssm-proxy/README.md

 Note: the private key MUST be in the .ssh directory of current WSL/Linux/MacOS user
 ### Bookmarking hosts
-Into your SSH config file of your windows host C:\Users\{username}\.ssh\config, you can add the host you connect to frequently so it appears in VS Code when you use the command palette :
+Into your SSH config file of your windows host C:\Users\{username}\.ssh\config, you can add the host you connect to frequently so it appears in VS Code when you use the command palette to connect to a remote host :
 ```
 Host aws-host
     HostName aws-host